 Philanthropy must be more than merely strategic.
 It has to have soul.
 We help donors address those pesky “philosophical” questions that get to the heart of who they are and aspire to be as philanthropic agents of social change.

 Whitman sets before us the ideal: “Behold I do not give lectures or a little charity, When I give I give myself.”
 This is to say that charitable giving, done right, is intrinsically and intensely personal.
 When we give away our money- the same might be said for our time- something of ourselves invariably comes along for the ride.
-What we give almost always comes bundled with hopes, expectations, fears and conditions, however inarticulate they may be, whether we admit it or not.
+What we give almost always comes bundled with hopes, expectations, fears and conditions, however inarticulate they may be.
 The same can be said for those on the receiving end as well.
 Agency colors action.
 There is no way around it.

 Not all those hopes, expectations, fears and conditions are fair or warranted.
 Not all of our giving is virtuous.
 This way of putting things sounds a bit old fashioned– indeed, the language of ‘virtue‘ harkens back to the ancient Greeks, for whom it named knack for processing feelings and desires appropriately, in ways that ultimately led one to make the kinds of decisions that contribute a good, happy life.
 Aristotle developed a theory– popular to this day– that saw virtue in the cultivation of a middle state between two extremes, one in which a quality in question is deficient and another in which it is excessive.